CAPP: Calculus, Algorithm, Programs and Proofs

 - ANR project VerifGraph (22-26): Verifiable Graph Queries and Transformations, R. Echahed, with Leonid Libkin (head) and Angela Bonifati.

-- ANR project NARCO (22-26): Non-Aggregative Resource COmpositions (head: N.Peltier, partners: LIG, LMF, LORIA, Verimag).
+- ANR project NARCO (22-26): Non-Aggregative Resource COmpositions (PI: N.Peltier, partners: LIG, LMF, LORIA, Verimag).

 - LIG project “Emergence”.
-Graph Rewriting for Quantum Computing (2020-2021, head: N. Peltier).
+Graph Rewriting for Quantum Computing (2020-2021, N. Peltier).

-- LIG project “Emergence” Réécriture Parallèle (2019-2020, head: T. Boy de la Tour)
+- LIG project “Emergence” Réécriture Parallèle (2019-2020, T. Boy de la Tour)

-- LIG project “Emergence” Abductive Reasoning and Separation Logic (2018-2019, heads: M. Echenim et N. Peltier)
+- LIG project “Emergence” Abductive Reasoning and Separation Logic (2018-2019, heads: M. Echenim and N. Peltier)

-- The ANR project CLIMT (head: R. Echahed).
+- ANR project CLIMT (PI: R. Echahed).

-- The ANR project GAG.
+- ANR project GAG.

 Systems